AnuragAnalog/Try-every-ML-algorithm/README.md

 ## Future Work

-* Add an option to show the code which implements the above selected algorithm with the corresponding hyperparameters.
+* [x] Add an option to show the code which implements the above selected algorithm with the corresponding hyperparameters.
+* [x] Added code for One Hotencoding.
-* Add more algorithms
+* [ ] Add more algorithms.
-* Add some functionality for preprocessing data too.
+* [ ] Add some functionality for preprocessing data too.